Cheef Botanicals

 how to identify hemp plants

-The cannabis industry is ever-growing and evolving.
-Since the Farm Bill of 2018 was signed into law, hemp has gained more and more attention.
-Unlike marijuana, which is known for its Tetrahydrocannabinol (THC) content, hemp is not psychoactive and barely contains any THC.
-The confusion between the two has caused many consumers to wonder how to identify hemp plants.
+The cannabis industry is continuously expanding and evolving.
+With the passage of the 2018 Farm Bill, hemp has increasingly garnered attention.
+Unlike marijuana, which is recognized for its high levels of Tetrahydrocannabinol (THC), hemp is non-psychoactive and contains only trace amounts of THC.
+This distinction often leads to confusion among consumers about how to properly identify hemp plants.

 Hemp cannot get you high like marijuana does.
 Still, it can offer consumers many of the benefits that have been connected to marijuana for decades, without the THC.
 To avoid confusion between the two, let’s look at what characteristics separate these closely related plants.